Bimalleolar and Trimalleolar Fractures

 - Feeling a crunching in the ankle with attempts to move it

 It takes a great deal of force to get these kinds of fractures.
 They are common in front-end collisions where the foot is pushed into the footrest or pedals.
 Motorcyclists can get bimalleolar or trimalleolar fractures by falling off their vehicles and by having the foot pushed into the ground as a result of an accident.

 People who fall from a great height can crush their feet and can sustain a bimalleolar or trimalleolar fracture.
-The greater the height, the better is the chance of the fall resulting in a complex ankle fracture.
+The greater the height, the better the chance of the fall resulting in a complex bimalleolar or trimalleolar fracture of the ankle.

 Even a misstep downstairs or on uneven pavement can result in a fracture that involves both malleoli and the posterior portion of the tibia.
 The heavier a person is, the greater is the risk that a misstep can result in a serious injury.
 Those with osteoporosis have a greater risk of fracturing their ankle in a serious way.What are the Risk Factors?